ETERNITY

 SCULPTURE EXHIBITION

-Transience is one of the topics that occupies me.
+Transience is one of the topics that occupy me.

-I wonder if by observing transience, one can attempt to approach the answers to fundamental questions for me: What are we?
+I wonder if, by observing transience, one can attempt to approach answers to the fundamental questions I ask myself: What are we?
 Why are we?
 Where are we heading?

 Unlike these questions, transience is tangible.
-We age and die, our cars break down, the structures we build degrade.
-But new people and other animals are constantly being born, new buildings and different objects are created that can bring us joy.
-Disintegration and reintegration are tangible processes in which we are the recipients, participants, and creators every day.
+We age and die, our cars break down, and the structures we build deteriorate.
+But at the same time, new people and other animals are constantly born, new buildings are constructed, and countless objects emerge that can bring us joy.
+Disintegration and reintegration are tangible processes in which we are daily recipients, participants, and creators.

-The last century has seen rapid developments in ecology, archaeology, anthropology, physics, and chemistry, which provide us with a lot of information about these processes.
-Mass education and the internet disseminate this knowledge.
-Paradoxically, however, the world is mainly driven by ideologies that were created thousands of years ago.
+The last century has seen rapid advancements in ecology, archaeology, anthropology, physics, and chemistry, providing us with a wealth of information about these processes.
+Mass education and the internet have disseminated this knowledge.
+Yet, paradoxically, the world is still driven mainly by ideologies created thousands of years ago.

-According to modern physics, the atoms that make up us have existed for billions of years.
-And they will continue to exist for billions more after our death.
-Atoms are tiny bricks in eternal motion.
-They sometimes form organic matter and other times are part of inorganic matter.
-The atom that is in my heart could have once been part of a rock, someone's fingernail, the tip of a leaf sprouting in spring, the ocean, bird droppings, or rain.
-Quite literally, we are stardust, creating various shapes for unknown reasons, some of which seem to have micro agency and the ability to be aware of their own existence.
+According to modern physics, the atoms that make up our being have existed for billions of years and will continue to exist for billions more after our death.
+Atoms are tiny building blocks, perpetually in motion.
+Sometimes they form organic matter, other times they become part of inorganic matter.
+The atom currently residing in my heart might once have been part of a rock, someone’s fingernail, the tip of a spring leaf, the ocean, bird droppings, or rain.
+Quite literally, we are stardust, creating various forms for reasons unknown to us, some of which seem to possess micro-agency and the capacity to become aware of their own existence.

-Some people, including myself, have a need to somehow preserve this fleeting collection of atoms that forms them, to leave its trace, leave a stamp, influence the software - culture.
-In other words, to have a short-term, local, and micro-scale impact on other figures created by atoms.
-For what purpose?
+Some people, myself included, feel the need to somehow preserve this fleeting collection of atoms that makes them who they are — to leave a mark, a trace, an imprint, to influence the software — culture.
+In other words, to make a short-term, local, and micro-scale impact on other forms created by atoms.
+But for what purpose?

-Driven by instinct, I will leave behind clay masks that, if not intentionally destroyed, twice fired at a temperature of about 1,000 degrees, will likely survive for about 5,000 years.
-Stone heads with carved facial features will probably survive for about 10,000 years before the features become worn due to natural erosion of the stones.
-My hypothetical ancestors, captured in masks and stone heads, will gaze upon reality much longer than I myself will.
-According to estimates, the complete decomposition of my body under traditional conditions takes about 1,000 years.
-Can a trace of a seal smile upon the memory of the seal?
+Driven by instinct, I will leave behind clay masks which, if not intentionally destroyed, fired twice at approximately 1,000 degrees Celsius, will likely last 1,000–5,000 years, depending on whether they are stored in more humid or dry conditions.
+Stone heads with carved facial features will probably endure for 5,000–10,000 years before their shapes erode naturally.
+My hypothetical ancestors, preserved in masks and stone heads, will gaze upon reality for far longer than I will.
+According to estimates, the complete decomposition of my body under traditional conditions takes a few hundred years.
+Can the trace of an imprint smile upon the memory of the imprint itself?

-These melancholic, nostalgic thoughts and desires, full of naivety, like the delusions of a drunkard, which, by the way, may be an advantage for hominids and from the perspective of a future where a more deliberate, orderly rotation of atoms would take place, may seem like an interesting and savory song, but in the face of today's facts proclaimed by physicists, they don't matter much.
+These poignant, nostalgic thoughts and desires, full of naivety, like the musings of a drunkard — which, incidentally, might be an advantage for hominids — may, from the perspective of a future where a more deliberate, orderly rotation of atoms occurs, seem like an intriguing, flavorful song.
+Yet, in the face of today’s facts proclaimed by physicists, they matter little.

 We are eternal.
-Humans, cats, tables, sofas, toilets, socks, airplanes, the food we are currently digesting, the bottle that shattered and the spilled water, and everything else.
-It also happens that we are in heaven.
-Because everything that exists is an infinite Cosmos.
-And conversely, it turns out that ancient software contains a lot of truth.
-The difference is that there is no need to do anything.
-Whether we want it or not, we will live forever.
+Humans, cats, tables, sofas, toilets, socks, airplanes, the food we are currently digesting, the bottle that broke, and the water that spilled — all of it.
+It just so happens that we are in heaven.
+Because everything that exists is the boundless Cosmos.
+And, paradoxically, ancient software holds much truth.
+The difference is that there’s no need to do anything.
+Whether we want to or not, we will live forever.

-How will this awareness, which today is the subject of theoretical considerations by physics students and scientists, change the rotation of atoms?
-Will it affect the software, and if so, how?
+How will this awareness, which today is the subject of theoretical deliberations among physics students and scientists, alter the rotation of atoms?
+Will it influence the software, and if so, how?

 And can atoms remember anything?
 Can atoms feel anything?